SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [thecodrr/fdir](https://github.com/thecodrr/fdir) - ⚡ The fastest directory crawler & globbing library for NodeJS.
 Crawls 1m files in &lt; 1s
 - [infinitered/gluegun](https://github.com/infinitered/gluegun) - A delightful toolkit for building TypeScript-powered command-line apps.
 - [jacomyal/sigma.js](https://github.com/jacomyal/sigma.js) - A JavaScript library aimed at visualizing graphs of thousands of nodes and edges
-- [sst/sst](https://github.com/sst/sst) - 💥 SST makes it easy to build full-stack serverless apps.
+- [sst/sst](https://github.com/sst/sst) - SST makes it easy to build full-stack apps on AWS.
 - [erxes/erxes](https://github.com/erxes/erxes) - The open-source Hubspot alternative enables SaaS providers and digital marketing agencies/developers to create unique experiences for their entire business.
 - [VirtusLab-Open-Source/strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments) - A plugin for Strapi Headless CMS that provides end to end comments feature with their moderation panel, bad words filtering, abuse reporting and more.
 - [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)